mahdiASC/mahdi_js/README.md

 // With enhancement
 "haha".capFirst(); // "Haha"
 ```
 Can be given an additional boolean argument to capitalize each word.
-The delimiter can be provided as an additional argument (" " by default);
+The delimiter can be provided as an additional argument (" " by default).
 ```javascript
 const phrase = "look out radioactive man!";
 m.capFirst(phrase, true); // "Look Out Radioactive Man!"